Project: Payment Service

 Claude Code operates within a permission system that controls which tools it can use without asking.
 The default mode requires approval for most file writes and all bash commands.
 For active development, you’ll want to pre-approve common operations.

-Open permissions with /permissions or /allowed-tools.
+Open the permission manager with /permissions.
 Add patterns for the commands Claude will use repeatedly.
 Use Bash(git *) to allow all git commands, Bash(npm *) for npm, or Bash(npx jest *) for a specific tool.
 File operations can be scoped to specific paths.

 Settings files control permissions at project and user level. .claude/settings.json is committed to git for the team. .claude/settings.local.json is git-ignored for personal overrides: